ashweeni-b/c-practice-problems/35-fibonacci-sequence/README.md

 ### Problem Statement

-Write a function to print n terms in a Fibonacci series.
+Write a function to print n terms in a Fibonacci series and the nth term in that series.

 ---